okanozman-create/contact-form-reactjs/README.md

 -----Project Overview----

-This project showcases a React-based form application, designed to collect and process user feedback on two products.
-It exemplifies the integration of React with AWS services, demonstrating a seamless blend of frontend development and serverless backend architecture.
+This React-based form application is designed to collect and process user feedback on two products, showcasing a robust integration of frontend and serverless backend technologies.
+Utilizing React for its dynamic user interface and AWS services for backend processes, the application stands out for its efficient handling of user inputs and secure data processing.
+It incorporates stylish CSS styling for a responsive design, ensuring a seamless and adaptive user experience across various devices, including desktops, tablets, and smartphones.
+This blend of technologies guarantees both scalability and security, making it an ideal solution for modern web applications.

 View Live Application: https://master.d73081eebwwdg.amplifyapp.com/